WHAT INFORMATION DO YOU NEED TO OPEN AN ACCOUNT?

-This depends on the grade, revision level and sometimes the mill.
+This depends on the grade, revision level, and sometimes the mill.
 We will make every effort to accommodate your request.
 Please discuss your specific interests with our sales team.

+The primary difference between these 2 grades of stainless steel is the amount of molybdenum contained in each.
 While 304 stainless steel does not contain any molybdenum, 316 stainless steel contains 2%.
 The other primary elements of chromium and nickel are found in almost identical quantities in 304 and 316 stainless steel.
 The differences between 304 and 316 stainless steel are not easily seen with the naked eye.
 Mill test reports and certifications like those provided by United Performance Metals are the best way to determine if the stainless steel in question is 304 or 316.
-The addition of molybdenum allows 316 stainless steel to resist corrosion from chlorides like sea water and de-icing salts much better.
-This makes 316 popular in applications like oil rigs, chemical processing equipment, food processing equipment, textile processing equipment and pharmaceutical processing equipment – to name just a few.
-United Performance Metals stocks a complete inventory of 304 and 316 stainless steel in sheet, plate, coil and bar.
+The addition of molybdenum allows 316 stainless steel to resist corrosion from chlorides like seawater and de-icing salts much better.
+This makes 316 popular in applications like oil rigs, chemical processing equipment, food processing equipment, textile processing equipment, and pharmaceutical processing equipment – to name just a few.
+United Performance Metals stocks a complete inventory of 304 and 316 stainless steel in sheet, plate, coil, and bar.
 For more information call 888.282.3292.

 For purposes of welding, most grades of stainless steel within the same family (i.e. 300 series to 300 series) are compatible.
-Welding different families of stainless steel (i.e. 300 series to 400 series) is more problematic.
+Welding different families of stainless steel (i.e. 300 series to 400 series) are more problematic.
 It is important when welding together different grades of stainless steel to ensure that each of the grades is adequately suited for the application.
 When welding stainless steel a filler rod or electrode made of stainless steel must be used.

-Stainless steel in many instances is more wear resistant, especially in corrosive environments, than carbon steel.
+Stainless steel in many instances is more wear-resistant, especially in corrosive environments than carbon steel.
 There have been numerous examples of much softer grades of stainless steel outperforming hardened grades of carbon steel.
 For best results, it is always recommended that you determine the best grade of stainless steel for your specific application.

-410 is a basic, general purpose, hardenable martensitic stainless steel.
+410 is a basic, general-purpose, hardenable martensitic stainless steel.
 410S is a lower carbon modification of 410 which is more easily weldable, but with reduced mechanical properties.